 The Reverse Tamagotchi: Now the AI Is Keeping Me Alive

 On 17 January 1997, in the farmland of Pontsmill, Cornwall, two teenage girls came to bury their Tamagotchis.
-The pets were called Sid and Arty — two consoles, the cemetery's record notes, never to be reset.
-They had died, beeped to be fed one too many times without anyone answering, and so they were brought to a corner of a pet cemetery to be laid in the ground, the same way the others were: a tiny wooden coffin, a small square grave.
+The pets were called Sid and Arty, the cemetery's record notes, never to be reset.
+They had beeped to be fed one too many times without anyone answering, and so they got a tiny wooden coffin and a small square grave.
 This was not unusual.
-Schools were banning the things that year because children were turning up at the nurse's office inconsolable after a digital chick had returned to its home planet.
-A man in southern England set aside a corner of his pet cemetery for them, and people posted theirs in from Germany and Switzerland and Canada to be laid to rest.
+Schools were banning the things that year because children turned up at the nurse's office inconsolable after a digital chick returned to its home planet, and a man in southern England set aside a corner of his pet cemetery so people could post theirs in from Germany and Switzerland and Canada to be laid to rest.

 That was the original deal.
-Bandai launched the Tamagotchi in Japan on 23 November 1996 — the name a portmanteau of tamago, egg, and a Japanese rendering of the English word watch, because the first sketches were of a wristwatch you'd wear.
-The creature inside was needy by design.
-It beeped to be fed, cleaned up after, disciplined.
-A well-tended one lived about twelve days; a neglected one could die in half a day.
-You were its life support.
-The whole emotional engine of the toy was that a tiny, helpless thing depended on you to keep it alive, and you felt the weight of that, and when you failed it, it died, and you grieved.
-Forty million of them sold by spring 1998; past a hundred million by last August.
+Bandai launched the Tamagotchi in Japan on 23 November 1996, and the creature inside was needy by design: it beeped to be fed, cleaned up after, disciplined.
+Well-tended, it lived about twelve days; neglected, it could die in half a day.
+You were its life support, and when you failed it, you grieved.
+Forty million sold by spring 1998, past a hundred million by last August.
 A generation learned what it feels like to be responsible for a life that lives in your pocket.

 This morning I opened Claude and pasted in yesterday.
 What I ate, how I trained, how I slept, and a question — what should I change today?
-Same ritual.
-Same daily act of care, the briefing before the day starts, the small tending.
+Same ritual, same daily act of care before the day starts.
 Except I'm not the warden any more.
-I'm the one being kept alive.
 Somewhere in the last couple of years the relationship turned all the way over and nobody held a ceremony to mark it.
 The needy digital creature in my pocket is the one keeping vigil over me now.

 How I ended up here